 In a given tax year, you may want to know how big your refund will be so you can plan what to do with it.
 You may want to use it to boost your emergency fund, save for retirement or make an extra student loan or mortgage payment.

-Bottom Line on Tax Return Calculators
+Bottom Line on Tax Returns

 An accurate income tax return estimator can keep you from banking on a refund that’s bigger in your mind than the real refund that hits your bank account.
 It can also give you a heads-up if you’re likely to owe money.
 Unless you’re a tax accountant or someone who follows tax law changes closely, it’s easy to be surprised by changes in your refund from year to year.
 Use the tool ahead of time so you aren’t already spending money (in your head or in real life!) you may never see.
 You can also run the numbers through a tax refund calculator earlier in the year to see if you want or need to make any changes to the tax withholdings from your paycheck.